Blog 20: Part 1 – Momi ʻŌnikiniki: The Spotted Treasures of Niʻihau Shell Jewelry

-Welcome back — and to those visiting for the first time, I’m so happy you’re here.
-I truly hope you’ve been enjoying reading some of my blogs since I began sharing them.
-Every story, every little shell I write about, comes from my own experience and love for this beautiful Hawaiian art.
+Welcome back, and to those visiting for the first time, I’m so happy you’re here.
+I truly hope you’ve been enjoying my ShellsHawaii blogs.
+Every story and every little shell I write about comes from my own experience and love for this beautiful Hawaiian art.
+I hope the information I share helps you feel more connected to Niʻihau shell jewelry and gives you a better vision of how special these tiny shells truly are.

-Today, we’ll begin with one of the most fascinating families — the ʻŌnikiniki, known for their spotted patterns and soft natural contrasts shaped by time, sun, and sea.
+This new series will have four parts, each one exploring a different family of Momi shell colors.
+Today, we’ll begin with one of the most fascinating families — the ʻŌnikiniki, known for their beautiful spotted patterns and soft natural contrasts shaped by the ocean, sun, and time.

 Momi ʻŌnikiniki ʻEleʻele (Dark Spotted Momi)